ckeditor/ckeditor4-docs/docs/guide/dev/features/basicstyles/README.md

 You can use the `overrides` parameter to define an alternative that CKEditor will convert into your desired form.

 Remember that depending on your use case, the CSS classes for basic text styles need to be defined accordingly.
-For {@link guide/dev/framed/README classic editor} they should be defined in an external CSS file added to the editor configuration with the CKEDITOR.config.contentsCss option.
+For {@link guide/dev/framed/README classic editor} they should be defined in an external CSS file added to the editor configuration with the {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} option.
 For {@link guide/dev/inline/README inline editor} they need to be added directly to the page stylesheet.

 <info-box hint=""> <p> 	Some conversions are applied automatically thanks to a feature called {@link guide/dev/deep_dive/advanced_content_filter/README#content-transformations content transformations} which is a part of Advanced Content Filter.
 This, however, will only work when ACF is enabled (the deafult option), and applies to a handful of pre-defined transformations. </p> <p> 	Custom basic style definitions are automatically integrated with {@link guide/dev/configuration/acf/README Advanced Content Filter} and are treated as allowed by the editor content filtering mechanism. </p>
 </info-box>